prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "Does Bwana want?"

- — "Nothing."
+ — No, I don't want nothing.

 She had gone to kill a piece of meat and, knowing how he liked to watch the game, she had gone well away so she would not disturb this little pocket of the plain that he could see.

-She was always thoughtful, he thought.
+- She was always thoughtful,-he thought.

 On anything she knew about, or had read, or that she had ever heard.